sergiorico/backend/docs/dev-docs/getting-started.md

 Getting Started
 ===============

-This file is dedicated to getting you ready to start developing.
+This page is dedicated to getting you ready to start developing.
 If you have questions, head over to our [slack](https://serp-group.slack.com) channel and fire away!

+There are two different systems that must be installed in order for you to have a _complete_ development setup: _backend_ and _frontend_.
+It is possible, however, to skip the local _backend_ installation and instead use a shared testing backend hosted on lth.
+If you are only interested in frontend work then this is a good idea and you can skip the _backend_ part entirely.

 ## Backend

-We start with the backend, simply because it is required for you to have any functionality on the frontend.
-A high-level checklist is:
+The backend is a web server programmed in Java, uses [maven](https://maven.apache.org/) as project management (dependency & build) and [neo4j](https://neo4j.com) as database.
+To simplify the development we build upon [pippo](http://www.pippo.ro), a small web server framework.

+In order to get the backend up and running you need to complete these steps:
  - install java 8 (sdk & jre)
  - install maven version 3
  - install neo4j version 2.X.Y